J0SUKE/Geography-quiz-app/README.md

 <h1 align="center">{GeoQuiz}</h1>

 <div align="center">
-   small quiz app about flags and capitales
+   A small quiz app about flags and capitales using Vanilla Javascript and pure CSS
 </div>

 <div align="center">
   <h3>
+    See the Demo
     <a href="https://j0suke.github.io/Geography-quiz-app/">
-      Demo
+      here
     </a>
   </h3>
 </div>